top of page

 There’s an unequal power balance

+Relationships are malleable.
 Ever-changing desires wants, needs and goals mean that we are never given set roles within a partnership.
 If you begin to feel as though you are stuck doing the same tasks, providing the same comforts, repeating the same processes, it can cause apathy to your role in a relationship.
+Addressing power imbalances is a key focus in relationship counselling.

 When relationships become formulaic, and you are expected to perform your role without consideration, the power imbalance becomes more glaring.
 Oftentimes, you may feel unseen if you continue to go through the motions without consideration or praise.
 For example, if you often do the dishes exclusively, your partner may begin to believe it is just an expected part of your relationship, without a second thought for how you’re feeling at any given moment.